Online sex offender arrests 'double'

 'Untold damage'

 He is critical of the courses he did in prison - the same courses that have now been scrapped - and did not feel they were effective.
-He now pays for support from Caldicot-based charity StopSO.
+He now pays for support from Monmouthshire-based charity StopSO.

 "I'm not here to make some sort of case for being kind to people that commit sexual offences, that's certainly not my agenda.
 They are horrific crimes that cause untold damage to victims.